 Dialog offers powerful automated monitoring of strategic information (alerting) for all your workflows (competitive and business intelligence, drug safety, product management, research & development and much more).
 Dialog alerts have served our clients efficiently and reliably for many years.

 The Dialog Customer Experience Training and Support team offers an extended consultative service for alerts management.
 Our consultants are able to support you during the entire process of creating and testing strategies, setting up and maintaining your alerts.
-And using our new enhanced Alerts Manager, you can manage your alerts yourself more efficiently than ever before.
+And using our Alerts Manager in the new and enhanced Workspace, you can manage your alerts yourself more efficiently than ever before.
 Discover how the Dialog Alerts work in this page.

 Publication Date (PD) – Date an information provider specifies as their publication date.